Santa Clarita Valley History In Pictures

 Mr. Hart made a short speech with all of the fire and dramatic effect of his years of acting experience, whereupon he handed the keys to Commander Clark.
 Clark thanked him for his magnificent gift and passed them to E. Harold Hall, who leased the building for a theater.
 As the Opening Night crowd entered, they were greeted by an additional rural valley rarity: fresh flowers in a bowl sculpted from ice.
 The feature film was "Tumbling Tumbleweeds."
 Hart requested that the theater continue to show one Western movie each week.

-The American Theater continued to provide entertainment to Valley residents until 1965, when it was closed — probably a casualty of home television.
-The Legion Post converted it to their meeting and entertainment center, as it remains today.
+The American Theater continued to provide entertainment to Valley residents until 1965, when its closure coincided with the opening of the new, modern Plaza theater on Lyons Avenue.
+The Legion Post continued to use it as its meeting and entertainment center, as it remains today.

 The author (Bill Crowl) wishes to acknowledge and thank the following persons for their contributions: Estelle Walton Foley — Historian of Post 507; Tom Frew IV; the staff of Santa Clarita Dept. of Building & Safety; local office of LA.
 County Tax Assessor.